brombal/stylix-docs/markdown/other-components.md

 <StyledButton color="primary" font-weight="bold" />
 ```

-The 'rest' parameters of `$.styled()` accepts a list of prop names, and will pass these directly to the underlying component instead of treating them as styles.
+The 'rest' parameters of `$.styled()` accepts a list of prop names, and will **pass them directly** to the underlying component instead of treating them as styles.

 ## Just give me a class name